RohanAlexander/telling_stories_with_data/_book/98-assessment.md

 ### Task

 - Working in teams of one to three people, and in an entirely reproducible way, please pick one of the following: [Australian General Social Survey](https://www.abs.gov.au/statistics/people/people-and-communities/general-social-survey-summary-results-australia), [Canadian General Social Survey](https://www150.statcan.gc.ca/n1/pub/89f0115x/89f0115x2013001-eng.htm), [European Social Survey](http://www.europeansocialsurvey.org), [German General Social Survey](https://www.gesis.org/en/allbus/allbus-home), [US General Social Survey](https://gss.norc.org/Get-The-Data).
-- Focus on one aspect of the survey, obtain the data, and then use it to tell a story.
+- Obtain the data, focus on one aspect of the survey, and then use it to tell a story.
-  - Create a well-organized folder with appropriate sub-folders, add it to GitHub, and then prepare a PDF using R Markdown with these sections (you are welcome to use this [starter folder](https://github.com/RohanAlexander/starter_folder)): title, author, date, abstract, introduction, data, results, discussion, an appendix containing a survey, and references.
+  - Create a well-organized folder with appropriate sub-folders, add it to GitHub, and then prepare a PDF using R Markdown with these sections (you are welcome to use this [starter folder](https://github.com/RohanAlexander/starter_folder)): title, author, date, abstract, introduction, data, results, discussion, an appendix that will contain a survey, and references.
   - In addition to conveying a sense of the dataset of interest, the data section should include, but not be limited to:
-      - A detailed discussion of survey methodology, and its key features, strengths, and weaknesses.
-Including how they find people to take the survey; what their population, frame, and sample were; what sampling approach they took and what some of the trade-offs may be; what they do about non-response; the cost.
+      - A discussion of the survey's methodology, and its key features, strengths, and weaknesses.
+For instance: what is the population, frame, and sample; how do they recruit the sample; what sampling approach is taken and what are some of the trade-offs of this; how is non-response handled.
       - A discussion of the questionnaire: what is good and bad about it?
-      - A discussion of the methodology.
-      - If this becomes too detailed then you should push some of this to an appendix.
+      - If this becomes too detailed, then use appendices for supporting but not essential aspects.
+  - The results section should convey findings.
-  - The discussion should include three or four sub-sections that each focus on a point you find interesting, and there should be another sub-section on the weaknesses of your paper and next steps for your paper.
+  - The discussion should include three or four sub-sections that each focus on an interesting point, and there should be another sub-section on the weaknesses of the paper, and another on potential next steps for it.
-  - In the discussion section, and any other relevant section, please be sure to discuss ethics and bias, with reference to relevant literature.
-  - Use appendices for supporting, but not critical, material.
-  - In the appendix, please include a survey that you could use to augment the general social survey of your choice.
-Your survey will be distributed in the same manner as the general social survey, but needs to stand independently.
-You survey should be put together using a survey platform, and a link to this should be included in the appendix, as well as details of the survey.
-The purpose of your survey to gain additional information on the topic that is the focus of your paper, beyond that gathered by the general social survey.
+  - In an appendix, please include a survey that could be used to augment the general social survey the paper focuses on.
+The purpose of the survey is to gain additional information on the topic that is the focus of the paper, beyond that gathered by the general social survey.
+The survey will be distributed in the same manner as the general social survey but needs to stand independently.
+The survey should be put together using a survey platform, and a link to this should be included in the appendix, as well as details of the survey, such as the questions asked.
+  - Please be sure to discuss ethics and bias, with reference to relevant literature.
   - Code should be entirely reproducible, well-documented, and readable.
-- Submit a PDF of your paper.
+- Submit a PDF of the paper.
 - The paper should be well-written, draw on relevant literature, and explain all technical concepts.
 Pitch it at an educated, but non-specialist, audience.
-You should use survey, sampling, observational, and statistical terminology, but again you need to explain it.
-Your work should have flow and should be easy to follow and understand.
-To communicate well, anyone at the university level should be able to read your report once and relay back the methodology, overall results, findings, weaknesses, and next steps without confusion.
+Use survey, sampling, and statistical terminology, but be sure to explain it.
+The paper should flow and be easy to follow and understand.
+Anyone at the university-level should be able to understand the paper.
-- There should be no evidence that this is a class assignment.
+- There should be no evidence that this is a class paper.

 ### Checks

 Check that:

-- In an appendix you have both included a link to your survey and included the details of it.
+- In an appendix there is both a link to the survey and the details of it, including questions (in case the link fails and to make the paper self-contained).

 ### FAQ